-Materials & Method This qualitative study employed conventional content analysis.
-The participants included 14 individuals (11 women and 3 men) from the second branch of the Kahrizak Daily Rehabilitation Center and Zarman Comprehensive Rehabilitation Center.
-The samples were purposefully selected with maximum variation.
-Data were collected through semi-structured interviews and continued until theoretical saturation was achieved.
-The interviews were analyzed using MAXQDA software (version 2020).
-For data analysis, the content analysis method of Graneheim and Lundman was used.
-Lincoln and Guba’s criteria for credibility, dependability, confirmability, and transferability were applied to ensure the trustworthiness of the findings.
+Materials & Methods This is a qualitative study using conventional content analysis.
+The participants were 14 family caregivers of older adults (11 women and 3 men) recruited purposefully from the second branch of the Kahrizak Daily Rehabilitation Center and Zarman Comprehensive Rehabilitation Center in Alborz Province.
+Data were collected using semi-structured interviews and continued until theoretical saturation was achieved.
+The interviews were analyzed in MAXQDA software, version 2020.
+For data analysis, Graneheim and Lundman’s content analysis method was used.
+Lincoln and Guba’s criteria (credibility, dependability, confirmability, and transferability) were applied to ensure the trustworthiness of the findings.

-Results Analysis of the data led to the identification of the psychological challenges of family caregivers of older adults.
-These challenges were categorized into 5 main themes and 17 subthemes: weakening of personal identity (setting aside personal interests, reduced sense of control over life, sacrifice of personal life and feelings of wasted life); deterioration of relationships and emotional bonds (loneliness and isolation, being excluded from relationships, and reduced motivation to form relationships); emotional stagnation (feeling downhearted, joyless life, boredom, and life's monotony); surrounded by worry (concern about caregiving responsibilities and accountability, concern for one’s future, and concern for aging); and deterioration of psychological capacity (emotional fragility, feeling overwhelmed, and care being difficult and exhausting).
+Results Analysis of the data led to the identification of five main themes and 17 subthemes: Weakening of personal identity (neglect of personal interests, reduced sense of control over life, sacrifice of personal life and feelings of wasting the life), deterioration of relationships and emotional bonds (loneliness/isolation, being left out in relationships, and reduced motivation to form relationships), emotional stagnation (feeling discouraged, joyless life, boredom, and monotonous life), being surrounded by worries (concerns about accountability in care, concerns about the future, and concerns about aging), and deterioration of mental capacity (emotional fragility, feeling diluated, and exhausting nature of care).

 Type of Study: